trelau/AFEM/README.md

 within the AFEM root folder.
 The "develop" option links to the source code at runtime so changes in the source are reflected in any programs using AFEM.

+# Building Documentation
+The documentation can be built from sources using sphinx.
+Install sphinx and sphinx_rtd_theme in the desired conda environment by:

+    conda install sphinx sphinx_rtd_theme

+Then navigate to the docs/ folder and run:

+    make html

+This should build html documentation in a docs/build/html folder.
+Open the afem.html file with a web browser.

 # Getting Started
 The best way to get started is to examine and run the files in the examples and test folders.